 Speed and Convenience

-While there really are no “disadvantages” to having a B2B eCommerce portal, there are a few challenges that clients frequently ask about as they’re getting started.
+While there really are no “disadvantages” to having a B2B eCommerce portal, there are a few challenges.

-Another reluctance some companies have is the maintenance involved in keeping an eCommerce portal up and running.
-While minor technical issues may occur, companies can choose to invest in resources that help advance their capabilities.
-This may mean adding employees to your internal team, or investing in a managed services provider, such as Avionos Operate.
+Some companies are also reluctant about the maintenance and complexity involved in keeping an eCommerce portal up and running.
+While minor technical issues may occur when dealing with technology that requires a steep learning curve, companies can choose to invest in resources that help advance their capabilities.
+This may mean adding employees to your internal team, or investing in a managed services provider.

 What Kind of Industries May Benefit from B2B ECommerce?